jojo96/Ar-face-tracker/README.md

 # Ar-face-tracker
 An AR face tracker built using javascript.
 The helmet one is an inbuilt one.
 The rest are implemented by me.

-# Implementation
-In the command line, cd to downloaded folder(for example cd C:\)Zappar](https://github.com/zappar-xr/zappar-aframe-examples/blob/master/README.md)
+Check out live demo at: https://jojo96.github.io/Ar-face-tracker/

 ## Local Setup:
  If you run the project locally: